Aman-Agarwal128/AirBNB_copy/README.md

 # AirBNB_copy
-copy of airbnb website made with the help of apna college sigma course
+copy of airbnb website made using both front end concepts like HTML and CSS and back end concepts like Node.js, Express.js, and MongoDB.
+Also used a few APIs for Mapping functionality and location tracing.